apache/tvm-rfcs/rfcs/0031-devices-api.md

     TVMDeviceWooflesDeactivate(device1); // Turn off the device
 }
 ```

+It's important to note that memory copies can happen at any point within the executor function, there's no limitation within this RFC as to where those take place.

 This is a simple and likely sufficient set of hooks which can be used to manage these device transactions.